-This Strategic Research Agenda has been developed through the collective efforts of the FreeTwinEV project partners, whose contributions have been invaluable.
+This updated Strategic Research Agenda, based on the Strategic Research Agenda 1 (delivered in November 2024), has been developed through the collective efforts of the FreeTwinEV project partners, whose contributions have been invaluable.
 The Slovak University of Technology (STU) in Bratislava works closely together with the University of Twente, Linz Center of Mechatronics, and ADDSEN, to develop this agenda.